 Candidates who apply within one year of completing their graduate certificate will have applicable courses applied to a Sawyer Business School (SBS) graduate degree program, in the same discipline as the certificate, as long as a grade of "B" or better was earned in that course.

-Candidates who apply beyond one year or from a certificate program outside their discipline will have coursework evaluated on a case by base basis for relevancy, current degree requirements, and current Sawyer Business School waiver and transfer policies.
+Candidates who apply beyond one year or from a certificate program outside their discipline will have coursework evaluated on a case-by-case basis for relevancy, current degree requirements, and current Sawyer Business School waiver and transfer policies.

 View the Federally Mandated Gainful Employment Disclosure for the Certificate Program in Finance.

 |Master of Science in Finance (MSF)||Accelerated MSF for Attorneys|